jsarnowski96/pysql-console/README.md

 Command line emulator written in Python 3.x

 # Introduction
 Bat-con is a simple program emulating the command line interface.
-Due to Python's limitations, some of the features introduced by this program are a sort o workaround (for example user authentication system or multiple input parameters treated as a separate strings kept in list() object).
+Due to Python's limitations, some of the features introduced by this program are sort of workarounds (for example user authentication system or multiple `input()` parameters treated as a separate strings kept in `list()` object).
 Thus the code might look a bit groggy and unsophisticated in some places, but during the development I'm going to polish some things up.

 # Current functionalities:
 - create a connection with local or external MS SQL database